Public Facility Bregaglia Engadin

 Description

-Heading from Stampa toward the Italian border, just before Promontogno, on top of a hill that divides the valley, we see the church of Santa Maria di Castromuro, better known as Nossa Donna, and an imposing, five-story square tower.
-This tower dates from the 14th century and is a remnant of the feudal Castelmur Castle, which was built a century before the tower and of which little remains.
-In the Middle Ages, Bergell was a single parish, subordinate to the diocese of Chur.
-Nossa Donna was the main church of the valley.
-In the years 1845-50, Giovanni Castelmur, the Baron of Coltura, had it rebuilt on the old foundations without the Romanesque bell tower.
+If you drive from Stampa towards the border, you will see the silhouette of the church known as Nossa Donna and the mighty square tower on the hill in the middle of the valley before Promontogno.
+This tower dates back to the 14th century and is a remnant of the feudal castle Castelmur, which was built a century before the tower and of which little remains.
+In the Middle Ages, Bregaglia was a single parish under the diocese of Chur.
+Nossa Donna was the main church in the valley.
+In 1845-50, Giovanni Castelmur, the Baron of Coltura, had it rebuilt on the old foundations without the Romanesque bell tower.

 Prices